Ex-‘Vanderpump Rules’ Stars Stassi Schroeder And Kristen Doute Are ‘Mending’ Their Friendship After Firing

 Stassi Schroeder and Kristen Doute have reconnected in the weeks since they were fired from Vanderpump Rules.

-According to a report shared by Us Weekly on July 30, Stassi and Kristen, along with Katie Maloney, who remains on the Bravo reality show’s cast, are reestablishing their friendships with one another while also celebrating Stassi’s recent news regarding the January arrival of her baby girl.
+According to a report posted by Us Weekly on July 30, Stassi and Kristen, along with Katie Maloney, who remains on the Bravo reality show’s cast, are reestablishing their friendships with one another while also celebrating Stassi’s recent news regarding the January arrival of her baby girl.

 “Stassi, Kristen and Katie have all been hanging out more and celebrating Stassi being pregnant and mending the friendship between the three of them,” a source told the magazine.